igotchiew/android-YakBak2/README.md

 # android-YakBak2
 ### Overview

-A simple Android Studio app that plays theme music.
+A simple Android app that plays theme music.